Peter Bowditch's Web Site

 The body of law relating to the Internet is still in an extremely tentative state of evolution.
 There is a lot of academic legal opinion but precious little case or statute law.
 One of the problems is jurisdiction – deciding where the offence took place.
 An example of this was a case of someone in Canada who was impersonating me.
 There seemed to be no doubt that this is a criminal offence in Canada, but I found that The Royal Canadian Mounted Police, who were the relevant authority, will only accept complaints in Canada from Canadian citizens or permanent residents.
 They will accept complaints from foreign police forces, but the New South Wales Police aren't really interested in offences committed in other countries.
 It can get even worse that this.
 I know a Canadian citizen who tried to take action over a published defamation but nobody could decide whether the offence happened in the province where the message originated, the province where the receiving server was located, or the place where the user was when he remotely accessed the server and read the message for the first time.

 There is the possibility of successful legal action for defamation on a web site or to obtain a restraining order against a harasser, but the problems of identity and location will have to be addressed.
 A recent action by radio announcer Steve Price against the web site Crikey for defamation was successful, but Crikey is a journalistic publication, everybody involved knew each other before the event took place, the offence was admitted, and the action was basically the same as that which would apply to a printed newsletter or magazine.
-It would be a totally different matter to pursue the author of a free web site at Tripod.com or to recover the access logs of an anonymous remailing service in Holland.
+It would be a totally different matter to pursue the author of a free web site at Tripod.com or to recover the access logs of an anonymous remailing service in The Netherlands.
 These sorts of actions require very deep pockets and the willingness to spend a lot of time as well as money.

 Retaliate